m-kru/hbs/user-manual/architecture.typ

   hbs::Register
 }
 ```
+The flip-flop core has a single target named `src`.
+The core consists of a single VHDL file.

 To register a core, the user must explicitly call `hbs::Register` procedure at the end of the core namespace.
 Such a mechanism helps to distinguish regular Tcl namespaces from Tcl namespaces representing core definitions.
 If the user forgets to register a core, the build system gives a potential hint.
-An example error message is presented below.
+An example error message is presented in the following snippet:

 ```
 [user@host tmp] hbs run lib::core::tb